Cub Scout Basics

 Young boys grow up fast.
 Give your son a valuable gift by encouraging him to join Cub Scouting today.
 The time you invest in him today will make a difference in the person he becomes tomorrow.

 Do Your Best is the Cub Scout Motto.
 Doing his best is one of the most important things for the Cub Scout to learn.
 Boys often become so interested in winning that they fail to see the importance of doing the best they can at the best of their own ability.
 One boy’s best might be quite different from another boy’s best.
 Cub Scouting teaches boys that no one can find fault with them if they always do their best.

-Boys in first through fifth grades (or ages 7, 8, 9, or 10) may join a Cub Scout pack.
+Boys in Kindergarten through fifth grades (or ages 5, 6, 7, 8, 9, or 10) may join a Cub Scout pack.
 The pack is everyone – all boys in all grades.
 Packs are broken up into dens, which are made up of boys in their same grade level.
 Regardless of what age boys are when they join, they will first earn their Bobcat badge, then work towards their current grade-level rank.
 Enrollment is open year round to any boy interested in joining our pack.

 The Cub Scout Pack is headed by the Cubmaster, Pack Committee, and several Assistant Cubmasters.
 The Cubmaster plans the monthly pack meeting, assists den leaders, and is responsible for a variety of other duties.
 Every pack is under the supervision of a pack committee, headed by a chairman, which conducts the business of the pack and presides over a monthly committee meeting of pack and den leaders.
 Each den has a Den Leader and Assistant Den Leader who run den meetings and carry out the pack program at the den meetings.
 It takes many parent volunteers to make a successful pack.